-Although the Conservatives control Cheshire East Council he has had some notable successes in influencing polices
+Although the Conservatives controlled Cheshire East Council until May 2019 even when in oppostion he had some notable successes in influencing polices

 JUNCTION 17 IMPROVEMENTS